Things to Consider When Choosing Streaming Software 2023

 18. Prism Live Studio – Best for Basic Simulcasting Streaming Software

-Live streaming software focuses mainly on live video streaming and editing and supporting simulcasting as a secondary function.
+Live streaming software focuses mainly on live video streaming and editing and supports simulcasting as a secondary function.
 The app for the program is available in mobile and desktop versions.
-Prism Live Studio will work in Windows and iOS and supports simulcasting to Facebook, YouTube, and Twitch.
+Prism Live Studio will work on Windows and iOS and supports simulcasting to Facebook, YouTube, and Twitch.

 Feedback from consumers says the app is darker than a standard phone camera, in which case streaming a video in a dimly lit room or at night is not viable.

 The website does not mention pricing, but the free app can be downloaded on Google Play Store and the App Store.

 - Live chat features

 Prism Live Studio scored 3.8 out of 5 on play.google.com in 2021.